Sino-Soviet border conflict

 The Sino-Soviet border conflict, also known as the Sino-Soviet crisis, was a seven-month undeclared military conflict between the Soviet Union and China in 1969, following the Sino-Soviet split.
-The most serious border clash, which brought the world's two largest socialist states to the brink of war, occurred near Damansky (Zhenbao) Island on the Ussuri (Wusuli) River in Manchuria.
+The most serious border clash, which brought the world's two largest communist states to the brink of war, occurred near Damansky (Zhenbao) Island on the Ussuri (Wusuli) River in Manchuria.
 Clashes also took place in Xinjiang.

-In 1964, the Chinese revisited the matter of the Sino-Soviet border demarcated in the 19th century, originally imposed upon the Qing dynasty by the Russian Empire by way of unequal treaties.
+In 1964, the Chinese revisited the matter of the Sino-Soviet border demarcated in the 19th century, claiming the region of Outer Manchuria originally ceded by the Qing dynasty to the Russian Empire by way of unequal treaties.
 Negotiations broke down amid heightening tensions and both sides began dramatically increasing military presence along the border.
 Sino-Soviet relations worsened further following the Soviet invasion of Czechoslovakia in 1968.
-Border confrontations escalated in March 1969 when a group of People's Liberation Army troops engaged Soviet border guards on Zhenbao Island in Manchuria, resulting in considerable casualties on both sides.
+Border confrontations escalated in March 1969 when a group of People's Liberation Army (PLA) troops launched a surprise attack on Soviet border guards on Zhenbao Island in Manchuria, resulting in dozens of casualties on both sides.
+Soviet leadership feared that despite superior nuclear and conventional weapons technology, the Soviet Army would struggle against the PLA's numbers, guerrilla warfare experience, and people's war doctrine.
+Historians have suggested Mao Zedong provoked the clash to further the radical sentiments of the Cultural Revolution or to elevate China's international standing towards the Cold War's two superpowers.

 Further clashes occurred in August at Tielieketi in Xinjiang and raised the prospect of an all-out nuclear exchange.
-The crisis de-escalated after Soviet Premier Alexei Kosygin met with Chinese Premier Zhou Enlai in September, and a ceasefire was ordered with a return to the status quo ante bellum.
+The crisis de-escalated after Soviet Premier Alexei Kosygin met with Chinese Premier Zhou Enlai on 11 September in Beijing, and a ceasefire was ordered with a return to the status quo ante bellum.
+In October, the Soviet Union contemplated a massive nuclear strike on China, prompting a government and military evacuation of Beijing.

 To counterbalance the Soviet threat, the Chinese government sought a rapprochement with the United States.
 This resulted in a secret visit to China by Henry Kissinger in 1971, which in turn paved the way for President Richard Nixon's official visit to China in 1972.
 Sino-Soviet relations remained sour after the conflict despite the re-opening of border negotiations, which continued inconclusively for a decade.
 Serious talks did not occur until 1991, when an agreement was reached shortly before the fall of the Soviet Union.
 The border issues were conclusively resolved between China and Russia following a treaty signed in 2003 and an additional agreement in 2008.